-A picnic sandwich is better on a mountaintop in the middle of a long hike.
+A vegetable sandwich is better on a mountaintop in the middle of a long hike.

 As I’ve written before on my blog, for over a decade I was a touring children’s theatre artist.
 I’d go to schools and perform plays for kids, bringing them up on stage to act out parts in the show.